mantidproject/documents/Project-Management/ILL/Instrument_Definitions/IN6/IN6_Geometry.md

 ### Detector Positions

-Using a right handed coordinate with r, &theta; and &phi; as shown (not used as spherical coordinates!). r is the distance to the detector, &theta; the angle the detector makes to the +z axis and &phi; the angle to the x-z plane.
+Using a right handed Cartesian coordinate system, and defining r, &theta; and &phi; as shown (not used as spherical coordinates!). r is the distance to the detector, &theta; the angle the detector makes to the +z axis and &phi; the angle to the x-z plane.

 The beam direction is +z, and sample at r = 0.

 <img src="3D_Spherical_2.png" alt="Coordinate System" style="width: 450px;"/>

 Detector to sample distance is 2.483 m.
-There are three detector banks, lower phi = -15&deg;, middle phi = 0&deg;, and upper phi = +15&deg;.
+There are three detector banks, lower phi = -11.5&deg;, middle phi = 0&deg;, and upper phi = +11.5&deg;.

 The angles currently in the NeXus files are:
 ```python